huntingcodes-001/blind-assist/README.md

 # blind-assist
 Wearable Tech for Blind Assistance This project presents a comprehensive end-to-end solution designed to assist visually impaired individuals through innovative wearable technology.
 The solution integrates both hardware and software to offer an array of essential features.

+*Features:*
+1. AI Assistant: Provides voice-guided assistance for seamless interaction and navigation.
+2. Optical Character Recognition (OCR): Enables real-time text recognition from images or physical documents.
+3. Object Detection: Identifies and alerts the user to nearby objects, aiding in better situational awareness.
+4. Obstacle Detection: Detects obstacles in the user's path, ensuring safe navigation in real-world environments.

 This project involves complex hardware integration and requires intermediate-level programming skills in Python, along with familiarity with Linux, Raspberry Pi, and basic hardware concepts.
 Before starting, ensure you meet these prerequisites for a smooth experience.

 For Software Assistance: